 Having a make-up artistry background and an established reputation in the beauty industry, I was very particular about brand building and product perfection.
 I have tried to stick to this as much as possible.

 Who were some of your inspirations when you were starting out?

 My inspiration is and always has been Africa, the continent.
-Growing it in the beauty space as much as possible because we CAN compete on a global level if we are all focused in our respective industries.
+Growing it in the beauty space as much as possible because we CAN compete globally if we are all focused on our respective industries.

 Is entrepreneurship as glamorous as it sounds?

 Glamorous?
 Who made it sound glamorous???
 I’m actually laughing aloud.
 I never even expected glamour.
 I always knew it would be hard, hard work.
 But what makes it great is that you’re doing your own thing, hopefully succeed and build a legacy of sorts as opposed to slaving for someone else to make money for them ☺ It is fulfilling, I love being a BeautyPreneur even in the toughest times, and there are lots of those.